RudyRSDev/mpcb_lethal_pack/profile/BepInEx/plugins/RickArg-Helmet_Cameras/README.md

 - Performance boost.
 Now camera freeze (as vanilla radar) while local player not in ship.
 Sorry for 2 fixes in 5 min that you have to download ;)
 WARNING: If something goes wrong, please downgrade version to 2.1.2 and make an issue on github.

+# Version 2.1.4
+- Fixed bug, when the camera sometimes didnt stop to render video (while player outside of ship).
+(Thanks Glitch for testing update!)

+# Version 2.1.5
+- Fixed log spam in console.
+- Removed cfg file from zip to avoid overriding existing cfg file when you install it through mod managers.
+(If cfg file not exist, it will be generated when you start the game)